Menu

 Gastronomy

-Best Time To Go
+When Is The Best Time To Visit Lima?

 Lima has a subtropical climate, with cooler temperatures compared to other regions in the same zone.
 The weather remains relatively mild and comfortable year-round, making it a great destination no matter when you visit.
-However, the warmest months are from November to April, offering sunny days perfect for outdoor activities and exploring the city.
+However, the warmest months for a trip to Lima are from November to April, offering sunny days perfect for outdoor activities and exploring the city.
 For those who prefer cooler, more overcast weather, the months from May to October provide a more temperate atmosphere, ideal for enjoying Lima’s cultural attractions and vibrant gastronomic scene.

 About Lima and its surrounding areas